CesarNeves123/Readme/README.md

 ### Olá..
 Sejam bem-vindos.
-Eu sou Fábio Corsini.
+Eu sou Cesar Neves

 - 🔭 I’m currently working on C#, C.
 - 🌱 I’m currently learning Information system on IF Sul De Minas
-- 👯 I’m looking to collaborate on Network Projects
+- 👯 I’m looking to collaborate on Programming Project to gain experience
 - 💬 Ask me about Computer Network
 - 📫 How to reach me: cesartoledoneves26@gmail.com